dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2249: Governments should prioritize rights over personal regulation.
+### T2249: The government should protect rights and freedoms, not intrude on personal lives.

 |Support|
 |---|